Back to Blog | Nov 11, 2019 | 4 min

 On October 30, 2019, a former JUUL Labs, Inc. executive, Siddharth Breja, filed another lawsuit against the e-cigarette company.
 He claims JUUL shipped and sold at least one million tainted nicotine pods and failed to recall them, even after he protested and warned the CEO of the company at the time, Kevin Burns.
 Then, allegedly, he was fired to “set an example for other employees.”

 JUUL and other e-cigarette lawsuits are expected to multiply quickly over the next few years.
-If you are anticipating an influx of calls related to this mass tort campaign or others, consider partnering with a specialized legal call center, like Alert Communications, for intake and retainer support.
+If you are anticipating an influx of calls related to this mass tort campaign or others, consider partnering with a specialized legal call center, like Alert , for intake and retainer support.